chilcano/mtls-emojivoto-single-user/README.md

+> :bangbang:
+> :bangbang: This repo is in continuous change, use it under your own responsability.
+> :bangbang:
+>
-# MTLS Emojivoto on AWS
+# MTLS Emojivoto on AWS - Only single user

 > This Git repo is based in [SmallStep Emojivoto demo](https://github.com/smallstep/step-aws-emojivoto).
 > The application used is the [Buoyant Emojivoto](https://github.com/buoyantio/emojivoto) microservices.